Limited capacity: Registration Closed

-hosted by the county library system.
+hosted by the Potomac Friends of the Library in coordination with the county library system.

 Washington D.C. naturalist Melanie Choukas-Bradley dives into the natural history and beauty of Theodore Roosevelt Island, an island wilderness less than two miles from the White House, in her new book, "Finding Solace at Roosevelt Island."